Do I need insurance?

 Contents insurance covers what’s inside your home, so stuff like your clothes, television, fridge, laptops, jewellery and so on.
 In other words, what you would take with you if you moved.

 If you’re renting, you don’t need to worry about the building and the things your landlord has put there.
-You just need to insure your valuables.
-Look out for good insurance policies that will also cover them when you take those items out of your home as well.
+You just need to cover your valuables.
+Look out for good policies that will also cover them when you take those items out of your home as well.

-If you own your home you will also need buildings insurance and you can normally get this with contents insurance on one policy.
+If you own your home you will also need buildings insurance and you can normally get this with contents insurance in one policy.

 Do I need to insure my phone?

-It depends how much your phone is worth – your old brick probably doesn’t need insurance (after all, who would steal it?) but if you have the latest phone, it’s worth protecting.
+It depends how much your phone is worth – your old brick probably doesn’t need it (after all, who would steal it?) but if you have the latest phone, it’s worth protecting.